 The MONDIAL Database

-sources listed below:
+Web data sources listed below:

 - CIA

-- additional textual sources for coordinates,
+- at the beginning, additional textual sources for coordinates, and a real atlas.

-extraction and integration:
+extraction and integration (pre-XML):

 FLORID is described here.